Sharp PC-4500: Development and specifications

 The PC-4500 series was developed by Sharp Electronics of Japan and co-developed by Vadem Inc., an original design manufacturer and computer design consultant of San Jose, California.
 The computer features the 80188-compatible NEC V40 central processing unit with a clock speed selectable between the IBM PC standard 4.77 MHz and 7.16 MHz.
 The NEC V40, with its 16-bit internal data bus and 8-bit external data bus, was chosen to evade a contemporary tariff on imported laptops with pure 16-bit CPUs.
 Personal computers based on the 80188 processor and its derivatives were relatively uncommon.

 The most inexpensive entry in the PC-4500 line, the PC-4501, features 256 KB of RAM, a non-backlit supertwisted nematic monochrome LCD with a resolution of 640 by 200 pixels—CGA compatible—a 78-key keyboard (missing a numeric keypad), and one 3.5-inch double-density floppy disk drive and came shipped with MS-DOS 2.11.
 The middle-of-the-line entry, the PC-4502, features 640 KB of RAM, a backlit display of the same specification, an 88-key keyboard (with numeric keypad), two 3.5-inch double-density floppy drives and came shipped with MS-DOS 3.21 and GW-BASIC 3.2.
 The most expensive entry, the PC-4521, trades one of the floppy drives for a 20 MB hard disk drive.
 All entries support 1.6 MB of RAM maximum.
 The display measures 9 × 4.25 in, for an aspect ratio of 2.28:1.
 The computers as a whole measure 12.2 × 3 × 13.7 in and weigh approximately 12.77 lb.

 All entries in the PC-4500 line come with one parallel port and one external floppy port for use with an optional external 5.25-inch floppy disk drive.
-Two proprietary expansion slots may hold a video card for output to external CGA monitors, a RAM card for addition addition memory (accordant to the Expanded Memory Specification), an EPROM card, a serial port card, and a 1,200-baud modem card.
+Two proprietary expansion slots may hold a video card for output to external CGA monitors, a RAM card for addition memory (accordant to the Expanded Memory Specification), an EPROM card, a serial port card, and a 1,200-baud modem card.
 The EPROM card holds multiple EPROM chips, up to 768 KB in total, onto which software can be burned for instantaneous loading without slowdown from floppy or hard disk drive access.
 The memory card, the EPROM card, and the video card all occupy the same slot and cannot be used in tandem.
 The serial and modem cards also occupy the same slot, but the modem card comes with a serial port its own.
 A car charger and carrying case were respectively $30 and $75 options.